iiotntust/AIplumbing/README.md

-# The plumbing product development process applies artificial
+# The plumbing product development process applies artificial intelligent
 This project introduces artificial intelligence technology into plumbing product development to improve overall processing efficiency and reduce personnel workload.
 # Project Description
 This project consists of Parts specification normalization, Picture-to-Picture matching (Machine Learning), and a database of plumbing parts.
 Parts specification normalization

 ## Objective:
-Learning how to design the controller for an omnidirectional robot and implement it on a prototype regarding the simulation model.
+I am learning how to design the controller for an omnidirectional robot and implement it on a prototype regarding the simulation model.

 ## Tasks description:
  1. Robot Controller Design: Use Matlab Robot Simulation (Mobile Robot Modeling)